-Born in Sainte-Marie-de-Kent, New Brunswick, Canada, Reverend Alvin J. LeBlanc moved with his family to Hartford, Connecticut, in July 1960.
-After an early education in Catholic schools, Reverend LeBlanc attended Saint Thomas Seminary in Bloomfield, then the University of Hartford, where he majored in philosophy and French literature.
+Born in Sainte-Marie-de-Kent, New Brunswick, Canada, Fr.
+LeBlanc moved with his family to Hartford, Connecticut, in July 1960.
+After an early education in Catholic schools, Fr.
+LeBlanc attended Saint Thomas Seminary in Bloomfield, then the University of Hartford, where he majored in philosophy and French literature.
 As a seminarian, he attended Saint Mary’s Seminary and University in Baltimore.
 He was ordained deacon on November 21, 1981, and priest on November 6, 1982, at Saint Thomas Seminary Chapel, Bloomfield, CT.

 In addition to his full-time weekday Tribunal role, he was appointed Parish Administrator of Saint Anne Church, Waterbury, a French-Canadian faith community from 1995 until 2003.
 In June 2003, he was assigned as Pastor of Saint Elizabeth Seton, Rocky Hill, while continuing part-time ministry as Judge at the Tribunal.
 Fr.
 LeBlanc has also taught courses in Canon Law in our Archdiocesan Lay Ministry and Diaconal programs.

 In December 2004, he was elected to the Priests Personnel Board and re-elected in 2010, serving a total of twelve years.
 In July 2006, he was appointed as Pastor of Saint Ann Church, Bristol, a French-speaking community, where he served for eleven years.
 More recently, Father LeBlanc completed a sabbatical at Saint Paul University/University of Ottawa, Ottawa, Canada, acquiring a Graduate Diploma in Canonical Practice in May 2017.
 Fr.
 LeBlanc joined our family of faith at Saint Timothy Parish on July 8, 2017.